Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-08/10-using/04-page.md

 _Absolute positioning_ (`position: absolute`) sets elements absolutely, removing them from the normal flow (remember our discussion on [block-level](../../topic-06/div-element/) elements?).
 For our purposes, we can use absolute positioning and math to crudely "draw" on the page without having to do much page building.

-For example, I can create a "canvas" 100px by 100px wide, and color half using a rectangle half the size of the parent, and half its distance across:
+For example, I can create a "canvas" 100px by 100px wide, and color half using a rectangle half the size of the parent, and positioned halfway across its width:

 <div id="code-heading">HTML</div>
 ```html